 Despite the promotionalism, criticisms have been lodged.
 Sceptics say that the “new age” orientation of CIIS is demonstrated by emphases on transformation, therapy, workshop activity, and other dimensions of the project.
 A formerly online Open Letter made the accusation: “It appears that at CIIS, faculty simply put on academic rank and titles similar to kindergartners donning academic regalia, with no need for actual promotion processes or scholarly achievement.”

 Probably the two most famous names to date on the CIIS faculty are Stanislav Grof and Richard Tarnas.
 Dr. Grof is known for his controversial holotropic theories and “cartography of the human psyche,” based upon his activities in LSD psychotherapy.
 See Grof, Psychology of the Future (2000).
 Cf. Grof Therapy and MAPS (2007).
 Professor Tarnas is known for his book The Passion of the Western Mind (1991), and his more recent emphasis on astrology in Cosmos and Psyche (2006).
-Cf. Psychology, Richard Tarnas, and Holistic Confusion.
+Cf. Philosophy, Richard Tarnas, and Postmodernism.

 The content of an East-West synthesis is in question.
 In some respects at least, CIIS has adapted the commercial Esalen model of “transformation” in a quasi-academic format.
-That model misses out too much of the Western heritage, and has also bypassed Eastern philosophy to a substantial extent.
+That model misses out too much of the Western heritage, also bypassing Eastern philosophy to a substantial extent.
 A recent online statement of CIIS refers to 25 academic programmes that “train healers and thought-leaders.”
 Popular workshop slogans are in evidence.
 “You are naturally already who you are.”
 Sex therapy was one of the attractions in 2018.

 I have been asked what my own position is with regard to integral studies, in view of my citizen project of private research at Cambridge University Library (CUL) commencing in 1981.
 I will accordingly make some observations here.

 In some respects, I am allergic to words like transformation.
 Such words were incessant catchphrases at the Findhorn Foundation during the 1990s.
 As a neighbouring outsider to that organisation (living in Forres, Scotland), I had the long-term opportunity to observe how the Foundation therapists and “focalisers” maintained the stigma and suppression of my mother.
 See Kate Thomas and the Findhorn Foundation.
-The elite transformed leaders entertained presumptions to numerous abilities, such as holistic expertise, counselling, conflict resolution, love in action, unconditional love, the alchemy of peace, feminism and rights for contemporary women, sex therapy, attunement, empowerment, forgiveness, and the game of transformation.
+The elite (and supposedly transformed) Foundation leaders entertained presumptions to numerous abilities, such as holistic expertise, counselling, conflict resolution, love in action, unconditional love, the alchemy of peace, feminism and rights for contemporary women, sex therapy, attunement, empowerment, forgiveness, and the game of transformation.
 All this merely comprised the facade for commercial roles and delusions of grandeur.

 Aurobindo can be absolved of any responsibility for the transmission of American counselling and transformation pretensions to Britain.
 Even during the 1980s, there was very little of his teaching visible in the entrepreneurial industry catering for a new age clientele.
 Integral Yoga was of limited usage for any commercial operation.
 However, Aurobindo themes for long remained a preferred jargon in some transpersonal circles.
 A complication is that “he made an unfortunate prediction in The Life Divine about ‘a race of gnostic spiritual beings.’ ” See Aurobindo and Esalen (2008).
 The prediction confused Esalen “new spirituality.”
 See also Shepherd, Some Philosophical Critiques and Appraisals, 2004, pp. 159-60.